James Blair (Australian judge)

 Sir James William Blair KCMG (16 May 1870 – 18 November 1944) was an Australian politician, lawyer and judge.
 He was a successful politician, being elected to the Queensland Parliament on several occasions.
 He held the office of Attorney-General of Queensland and was also the Minister for Mines and introduced many successful law reforms measures in Queensland.
-In latter life, he took up an appointment as a judge of the Supreme Court of Queensland and went on to become the Chief Justice of that court.
+In later life, he took up an appointment as a judge of the Supreme Court of Queensland and went on to become the Chief Justice of that court.
 Blair took on many civic roles including that of Chancellor of the University of Queensland.

 His biographer states that Blair was thought of as a "dandy" because he wore a white gardenia in his coat buttonhole and a silk handkerchief protruding from his breast pocket.
 Blair was said to be witty, possess a delightful personality, a gift of speech, and a love of humour, although author Frank Hardy is accused of referring to Blair as "venal" through veiled references in the book "Power Without Glory".